jentery/506v3/index.md

 The University of Victoria is committed to promoting critical academic discourse while providing a respectful and supportive learning environment.
 All members of the university community have the right to this experience and the responsibility to help create such an environment.
 The University will not tolerate racism, sexualized violence, or any form of discrimination, bullying, or harassment.

 Please be advised that, by logging into UVic’s learning systems and interacting with online resources, you are engaging in a university activity.
-All interactions within this environment are subject to the university expectations and policies.
-Any concerns about student conduct, may be reviewed and responded to in accordance with the appropriate university policy.
+All interactions within this environment are subject to the university's expectations and policies.
+Any concerns about student conduct may be reviewed and responded to in accordance with the appropriate university policy.
 To report concerns about online student conduct, email [onlineconduct@uvic.ca](mailto:onlineconduct@uvic.ca).

 ### Accessibility

 If you have a disability or health consideration that may require supports, please feel free to approach me and/or the [Centre for Accessible Learning (CAL)](https://www.uvic.ca/services/cal/) as soon as possible.
 CAL staff are available by appointment to assess specific needs, provide referrals, and arrange appropriate supports.
 I will never ask you to disclose a diagnosis to me, and I know that access needs are social, cultural, and structural issues that aren't always addressed, or adequately addressed, by institutions such as the academy.

 Auto-generated transcription and captioning may be enabled in this course.
-Please be aware that automated transcription and captioning is at best 70-90% accurate and by nature will include error.
+Please be aware that automated transcription and captioning is at best 70-90% accurate and by nature will include errors.
 This depends on the subject matter, speaker, audio quality, and the like.
 Words prone to error include specialized terminology and proper names.
 I ask that you refer to the audio feed for clarification of any errors.
 If you find transcription or captioning that is offensive, please contact me.
 If you require captions as part of academic supports, please contact me and/or CAL.

 ### Diversity, Equity, and Inclusion